fbpx

 I think this is completely dependent on your family.

-Since Disney’s Animal Kingdom feels a bit less hectic than Magic Kingdom, you might want to take your time and go slowly.
+Since Disney’s Animal Kingdom feels less hectic than Magic Kingdom, you might want to take your time and go slowly.

 And we all know travel with little kids can go a lot slower than we plan.

-Even if you aren’t interested in animals, there’s plenty to keep kids entertained and engaged.
+Even if you aren’t interested in animals, plenty keeps kids entertained and engaged.

 Animal Kingdom at Christmas